Did you Know There is a “Senior Benefit” When It Comes to Getting Social Security Disability Benefits?

 The Social Security Administration has special rules for claimants over 50.
 Attorney Denman knows these rules to help win your disability case.
 Further, there is a better chance for an attorney to obtain an “on the record” decision when a claimant is over 50 and can no longer do the sort of work he or she has done in the past.

-If you are over 50 years old and are limited to unskilled sedentary work, Social Security will presume that you are unable to transition to other work due to your age.
+If you are over 50 years old and have an RFC limited to unskilled sedentary work, Social Security will presume that you are unable to transition to other work due to your age.
 This can make a huge difference for your claim.
 A person limited to unskilled sedentary work may lose his or her disability claim at age 48, but will win it at age 50.

-At age 55, it gets even better.
+After the age of 55, the vocational rules are even more in the claimant’s favor.
 A claimant limited to unskilled light exertional work is presumed to be unable to transition to other work.